-Interim colours and a half-way house
+Interim colours and a half-way house in 1972

 There were some differences in the rules in the very early days, as well as various interpretations and mishaps, mostly stamped out quickly by HQ.
 These included overuse of white bands where local staff felt the main blocks of unrelieved green or red gave larger buses a drab look, and attempts to replicate the cream and black lining from the traditional liveries with additional white bands, particularly on double-deck vehicles.

 This was stamped out later in 1972.
-As Norman Wilson said in the Manual, “It is of vital importance to the overall maintenance of the National Bus Company image that colour schemes and usages are strictly followed.
+As Norman Wilson said in the later Manual, “It is of vital importance to the overall maintenance of the National Bus Company image that colour schemes and usages are strictly followed.
 The use of red, per se, is not the same thing as the use of the correct red.”

 Though initially approved, this half-way solution undermined the all-important consistency of the new Corporate Identity, so was frowned upon by HQ, and had largely disappeared within a year.